Club & Advisor Directory

 Advisors: Mrs. Maureen Moskowitz – Room 10; Mrs. Tina Twiggs - Room 14

 Footlights is an after school drama group which showcases the performing (acting, singing, dancing) and production (staging, technical) talents of all students in two annual productions.
-The fall production is Cinderella.
-The Addams Family is the 2017 spring musical.
+The fall production is The Complete Works of William Shakespeare (Abridged).
+The Little Mermaid is the 2018 spring musical.

 Membership:All students may audition for plays or sign up for the technical (backstage) crew.Footlights is an award-winning program that competes in the annual Halo Awards program in May.